-- 1) The basic ways to expand an interval are: - A) Raise the top note or lower the bottom note. - B) Raise the top note and lower the bottom note. - C) Raise both notes. - D) Lower both notes (top note by a step, bottom note by more). - 2) The basic ways to shrink an interval are: - A) Lower the top note. - B) Raise the bottom note. - C) Lower the top note and raise the bottom note. - 3) You can omit notes from the end of a motif. - 4) You can add notes to the end, beginning, or middle of a motif. - 5) You can invert the contour of a motif, with exact or changed intervals. - 6) Retrograde is a melody played backwards, with the same rhythm.
+- 1) The basic ways to expand an interval are: - A) Raise the top note or lower the bottom note. - B) Raise the top note and lower the bottom note. - C) Raise both notes. - D) Lower both notes (top note by a step, bottom note by more). - 2) The basic ways to shrink an interval are: - A) Lower the top note. - B) Raise the bottom note. - C) Lower the top note and raise the bottom note. - 3) You can omit notes from the end of a motif. - 4) You can add notes to the end, beginning, or middle of a motif. - 5) You can invert the contour of a motif, with exact or changed intervals.

-Development Exercises: Level 2
+2G: Development Exercises: Level 2

-These development exercises help you practice what you have learned in Chapter 2F: Melodic Development.
-You can develop the motifs using the six techniques listed for each motif.
-Some techniques may not apply to all notes in a given motif; in that case, do as much as is possible.
-For more practice, write extra examples on music paper.
-Most of these motifs are also found in Development Exercises, Level 3 but with different development tools applied.
+These development exercises help you practice what you learned in Chapter 2F: Melodic Development.
+You can develop the motifs using the techniques listed for each motif.
+Some techniques may not apply to all notes in a motif; in that case, do as much as is possible.
+For more practice, write more examples on music paper.
+Most of these motifs are also in Development Exercises, Level 3 but with different development tools applied.